 Bring a Tape Measure

 If you’re on the hunt for clothes, a tape measure can save you a lot of time.
-Usually if you wish to try something on, you must ask the dealer if you can take the garment into the restroom (I’ve only observed one dealer erect a dressing room in her booth).
-Some are very easy going, and allow you to do so, while others may request your ID or phone as collateral.
+Usually if you wish to try something on, you must ask the dealer if you can take the garment into the restroom, although some dealers do have dressing rooms within their booths.
+Some dealers are very easy going, and allow you to do so, while others may request your ID or phone as collateral.
 Going to the restroom to try something on takes time, so if you know your measurements, and bring a tape measure, you can find out right off the bat if something will fit, and then it comes down to deciding if you want to do a blind buy (which I’ve done when garments are extremely well priced) or if you wish to take the time to try the garment on to see how it will look.

 You also may be on the look out for a new coffee table or bookshelf.
 Knowing your limits on space, and taking a tape measure to find out the dimensions of furniture is going to be a big plus.